bradtaniguchi/bradtaniguchi/README.md

 Hi, I love learning new things, challenges, and believe in the value of hard work and doing things right.
 I am a software engineer currently doing web development at Intuit!

 In my own time I love learning new things about technology, software development, automation.
-Outside of tech I like reading Sci-Fi, modern-space technologies, and learning new things.
+Outside of tech I like reading Sci-Fi, space technologies, and spending time with my 2 cats.

-Checkout some of the projects pinned below for some of the "cooler" stuff I've done thats in public repos.
+Checkout some of the projects pinned below for some of the "cooler" stuff I've done thats in public repos, otherwise there's plenty of older unfinished work in my other repos.

-Stay safe, keep learning, keep building 👍
+Keep learning, keep building 👍